matteomm/twitter_sentiment_analysis_hatespeech/README.md

 <a name="file_description"></a>
 ## File Descriptions
-> 1.ipynb_checkpoints: different notebooks version going from preprocessing to modelling
+> ipynb_checkpoints: different notebooks version going from preprocessing to modelling

-> 2. notebooks: contains all the different notebooks used throughout the project from data cleaning to final app
+> notebooks: contains all the different notebooks used throughout the project from data cleaning to final app

-> 3.data: contains dataset used for the analysis both processed and raw
+> data: contains dataset used for the analysis both processed and raw

-> 4.references: links to the source material referenced in the notebook
+> references: links to the source material referenced in the notebook

-> 5.images: jpg images taken from the jupyter notebook
+> figures: jpg images taken from the jupyter notebook

-> 6.twitter_presentation: pdf format of a presentation with key insights for non-tecnhical stakeholders
+> twitter_presentation: pdf format of a presentation with key insights for non-tecnhical stakeholders

 <a name="technologies_used"></a>
 ## Technologies used